Carlos Carsolio

 Carlos Carsolio Larrea (born 4 October 1962 in Mexico City) is a Mexican mountain climber.
-Carsolio is known for being the fourth man (first non-European) and the second youngest to climb the world's 14 eight-thousander mountain peaks, all of them without supplementary oxygen (but he required emergency oxygen on his descent from Makalu in 1988).
+Carsolio is known for being the fourth man (first non-European) and the second youngest to climb the world's 14 eight-thousanders, all of them without supplemental oxygen (although, he required emergency oxygen on his descent from Makalu in 1988).

 Early years

 Carsolio, the eldest of seven children, was introduced to mountaineering by his mother.
 When she was pregnant, she climbed Iztaccíhuatl (5,220 meters) despite her doctor's recommendations.
 Carsolio admired climber Hermann Buhl in his youth, and later Lynn Hill, Peter Croft and Jerzy Kukuczka.

-His first ascents were in Mexico: Pico de Orizaba, Popocatépetl and Iztaccíhuatl.
+His first ascents were in Mexico: Pico de Orizaba and Popocatépetl.
 In the early 1980s Carsolio climbed the nose of El Capitan in Yosemite, California.